ogallagher/graphics_final/README.md

 - glut input callbacks for mouse and keyboard events
 - sound effects
 - compound transformations for constructing complex 3d objects out of primitives
-- alpha blending for atmospheric fog at distance
-- basic 3d collision detection by ¿line/prism intersection?
+- basic 3d collision detection
 - material properties
 - lighting
+- custom text rendering

 # Compilation
 It's compatible on both Windows and Mac OS.
 For Windows, the Visual Studio project is included, and the executable should be located at `bin/graphics_final.exe`.
 For Mac, the `compile_mac.sh` script will put the executable at `bin/graphics_final_mac`.